mastercomfig/mastercomfig/docs/contributing.md

-export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment"
+export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment" export TF2_DIR="absolute path to your Team Fortress 2 directory"
 ```

 ## Code of Conduct